 Where is Furley?

-Located in Butler County, just northeast of Wichita, Furley is surprisingly secluded despite its proximity to larger cities.
+Located in Sedgwick County, just northeast of Wichita, Furley is surprisingly secluded despite its proximity to larger cities.
 I usually take the back roads through the Kansas countryside to get there, avoiding the main highways and embracing the peaceful drive.

 The town’s seclusion is bolstered by the surrounding farmland and minimal traffic, making it feel like a world away from the hustle and bustle.
 For me, Furley’s charm lies in its ability to offer solitude without being too far from the conveniences of city life.